DSI-FDI/final-project/dsi_millestone_1.md

 - One user recommended to dress comfortably (i.e. not changing one’s style) for the first date.
 - Most users thought that being themselves was the most valuable skill when dating.

 ### Family, friends help.

-- One user was advised to act naturally.
+- One user was advised to act naturally by her friends.
-- More than 50% of the people perceive friends advices as wrong.
+- More than 50% of the people perceive their friends' advices as wrong.
-- The number one advice the users gave and received was to “be oneself”.
+- The most prominent advice the users gave and received was to “be oneself”.
 - One user recommended his friends to avoid specific gestures (e.g. crossed arms, fiddling...) during a date.
 - One user thought that if he were there to counsel his friends during a date, the date would go better.
-Where do you find people?
 - The vast majority of the users find people on public places: University, Clubs, Subway, Street, Coffee.
 - One user found his current partner at work.

 ### How do you find new people?

-- Almost every user know people by being friends of friends.
+- Almost every user met people by common acquaintances.
 - One user found his couple on Tinder
-- University work groups.
+- Some users met new people in University work groups.

 ### First dates: places and plans where the person dates.

-- More than 65% of people prefer the night and the rest afternoon.
+- More than 65% of people preferred dating at night.
+The rest preferred the afternoon.
-- Most people preferred a location where they could talk (i.e. cafeteria), as opposed to not (i.e. a cinema, a theater, cool bars, restaurant).
+- Most people preferred a location where they could talk (i.e. cafeteria), as opposed to not (i.e. a cinema, a theater, cool bars, restaurant) for a date.
-- Two users said they like to date on art places (museums, exhibition galleries) because you can talk and share a common hobby.
+- Two users said they liked to date on art places (museums, exhibition galleries) because one can talk and share a common hobby.
 - One user mentioned that he would put the other person’s preference ahead of his own when choosing a place for  the date.
 However, the same user said that he’d recommend that his shy friends choose a place that suits them better, so as to be more confident.
 - Most male users preferred organizing the first date themselves.
 - One user thought that it’s good to have a planned escape from the first date to be able to leave it when the interest peaks (e.g. a paper to deliver).
-- What are you looking for in a partner?
-- Some girls want to find a long-term relationship and a person who has common hobbies.
+- Some girls wanted to find a long-term relationship and a person with hobbies in common.
-- One girl is looking for a guy older than she because she wants maturity, stability and comprehension.
+- One girl is looking for a guy older than her because she wants maturity, stability and comprehension.
 - Most interviewed people rated the other person’s hobbies and tastes as very important to know beforehand.
 - Two users thought it important to know the other person’s life plan and goals beforehand.
 - One user appreciated knowing the other person’s relationship with his/her family beforehand.
-- One user wants to be compatible
+- One user wanted to be compatible.

 ### Friends/Apps help:

-- Some friends push to make the first approach.
+- Some users' friends pushed to make the first approach.
 - Friends provide some advice, but sometimes the person doesn’t find them valuable.
 - One user found their friends’ advice correct, but didn’t carry it out due to shyness.
 - The most common advice the users gave to their friends was to be themselves.
-- One user wants from the app ideas for talking during the date (Sergio)
+- One user wanted ideas for talking during the date (Sergio).
-- One user wants to know whether he is exceeding limits and general feelings of the other person.
+- One user wanted to know whether he was exceeding limits and general feelings of the other person.
-- One user thinks it’s useful to know the name of the girls that have been with the other person.
+- One female user thought it useful to know the name of the girls that have been with the other person.
-- Motivation and feelings regarding the app
-- Most of the people feels that using this app is artificial, and is better and more funny to have dates naturally
+- Most of the people felt that using this app was artificial, and it's better and more funny to have dates naturally.
-- Two users want to use this app to catch liars.
+- Two users wanted to use this app to catch liars.
-- One user thinks that discovering things of the other person is fascinating, but wants to know few things to make the conversation flew  but afterward he says that knowing feelings is artificial
+- One user thought that discovering things of the other person is fascinating, but wants to know few things to make the conversation flew  but afterward he says that knowing feelings is artificial

 ### Others

-- Most of the users wants a notification as the mean of communicating what the app think is important
+- Most of the users wanted a notification as the means of communicating what the app thinks is important
-- One user thinks is better to have available always the biography of the other person.
+- One user thought it was better to have the biography of the other person always available.
 - Paula is an antipersona.

 # Competitive Study